Quick Gun Murugun

-Eventually, the film was released in 2009.
+The character of Murugun was created in 1994 and was featured in India's Channel V promos.
+The film was released in 2009.
 Quick Gun Murugun has been exhibited at the London Film Festival, the Indian Film Festival of Los Angeles, the New York Asian Film Festival and in The Museum of Modern Art, New York City (MoMa).
+The film also has some Tamil dialogues and Hindi songs.
 The film was dubbed in several languages, including Hindi, Tamil, and Telugu.

 Plot

 Quick Gun Murugun is an unlikely superhero, a Tamil cowboy whose duty is to protect the world against arch villain restaurant owner Rice Plate Reddy, who wants to create the ultimate non-vegetarian dosa.
 The film revolves around the adventures of Murugun along with his love-to-be Mango Dolly and Locket Lover.
 Murugun is a typical vegetarian cowboy who made himself into Quick Gun Murugan.
 He has to do something good for the world, so he believes that vegetarianism is the need of the hour.
 Murugun enters into a battle that spans time and space, from a small south Indian village to Heaven and then finally to cosmopolitan Mumbai across 25 years.
 He is torn between Mango Dolly, who loves him secretly, and his first love Locket Lover.
 His loyalty is put to the test.
 Mango Dolly gets hit by a bullet.
 While dying, she expresses her love to Murugun.
 Realizing that he too loves Mango Dolly, he tells her that he too loves her and that she can "stay with him".
 Finally, Murugun is able to succeed in his mission by defeating Rice Plate Reddy.